 In the end, it is impossible to predict how long any case will take to settle.
 The best advice we can give is to be patient and avoid settling too soon.
 Make sure you wait until you have reached MMI before attempting any legitimate settlement.
 Your doctor will be able to advise us about your long-term medical prognosis.

-Let the Experienced Team at KBG Injury Law Help You with Your Personal Injury Claim
+Let the Experienced Lawyers at KBG Injury Law Help You With Your Personal Injury Claim

-Waiting for your personal injury claim to be settled can be frustrating and confusing.
+Waiting for your personal injury claim to be settled can be confusing and frustrating.
 We understand that temptation to settle as quickly as possible when the situation appears daunting.
-Our team of experienced and knowledgeable personal injury lawyers wants to make sure you receive the maximum amount of compensation and will help guide you through those frustrating times to make sure you get everything to which you are entitled.
+Our team of knowledgeable and experienced personal injury lawyers wants to help you receive the maximum compensation and will help guide you through those frustrating times to make sure you get everything to which you are entitled.

 At KBG Injury Law, we do not see you as just another personal injury case number.
-We see you as a person who needs our help to get what you deserve.
-Our goal is to give you individual attention and consideration.
-We understand how a wrongly denied insurance claim can affect you emotionally and financially, and how important it is for you and your family to be able to resolve all issues as quickly as possible.
+We see you as an individual who needs our help to get what you deserve.
+We give you personal consideration and attention.
+We know that a wrongly denied insurance claim can affect you and your family financially and emotionally.
+We understand how critical it is for your family to resolve all issues as soon as possible.